asmeurer/git-workflow/README.md

    If you are presented with a list of organizations, click on your GitHub username.

-3. **Add your fork as a remote.** You can name this remote anything, but common choices are `github` or your GitHub username.
-For consistency in this document, we will call the remote `github`.
+3. **Add your fork as a remote.** This remote will be named after your github username.
 Go to the fork of your repository, in this case, `https://github.com/<your username>/conda` (replace `<your username>` with your GitHub username), and copy the clone url as in step 1. `cd` to your clone from step 1 and run

    ```
-   git remote add github <fork url>
+   git remote add <your github username> <fork url>
    ```

-   (replace `<fork url>` with the url that was copied to your clipboard).
+   (replace `<your github username>` with your GitHub username and `<fork url>` with the url that was copied to your clipboard).
 You will be able to tell it is your fork url because it will have your GitHub username in it.
-For instance, if your username is `github_user`, your fork url would be `git@github.com:github_user/conda.git`.
+For instance, if your username is `github_user`, you would run the command `git remote add github_user git@github.com:github_user/conda.git`.

 Remember, the above three steps only need to be performed once per repository.
 Once you have cloned and forked a repository once, there is no